fluxrate/idea_dump/README.md

 mutations are mainly selected for on expressed genes (if it's not expressed then survival of the fittest doesn't apply)

-so there's a slow adaptation (base pair mutation) guided by a fast one (gene selection)
+so there's a slow adaptation (base pair mutation) guided by a fast one (recombination)

-maybe this makes natural evolution much faster?
+maybe this makes natural evolution much more efficient?

-maybe some basic errors in bio understanding but I do think there's probably a way to do really good AI evolution much more quickly than people think. maybe easier to just figure ai out manually at this point.
+maybe some basic errors in bio understanding here but I do think there's probably a way to do really good AI evolution much more quickly than people think. maybe easier to just figure ai out manually at this point.